VanderalT/dnd-ambiance-app/README.md

-# dnd-ambiance-app
+# dnd-ambience-app

-Dnd Ambiance Application  :crystal_ball:
+Dnd Ambience Application  :crystal_ball:
 Author: Vanderal Talagi

 This application has been made to help roleplaying game masters easily set the tone with ambient sounds and music.